ymougenel/ymougenel.github.io/_posts/2020-4-3-covid19-graph.md

 Incoming features:
 * Abscissa based on the number of days this the first case
-* Logarithm ordinate available (propably by default)
+* Logarithm ordinate available (probably by default)
 * New cases chart
 * Mobile display